-Your pregnancy weight gain is a major cause for backache since your spine has to support more than it used to.
+Your pregnancy weight gain is a major cause of backache since your spine has to support more than it used to.

 Furthermore, as your baby grows in your belly, their position gradually heads lower towards the hips.
 This may result in cramps which can feel like mild pressure or pulling.

-The weight of your baby may also put pressure on blood vessels and nerves on your lower back area.
-If this is the cause of your backache, you would notice that the pain is gone once they change their position.
+The weight of your baby may also put pressure on blood vessels and nerves in your lower back area.
+If this is the cause of your backache, you will notice that the pain is gone once they change their position.